Firstbloodio/fullstack-developer-hiring-exercise/README.md

 This is a software development exercise for a FirstBlood Technologies full stack developer position.

+If you have not applied yet, apply through [StackOverlow page](https://stackoverflow.com/jobs/393512/typescript-full-stack-developer-firstblood).
+This exercise is open only for candidates who we have send an email to complete the exercise.

 - [See the open position description on StackOverflow](https://stackoverflow.com/jobs/393512/typescript-full-stack-developer-firstblood)

 - [Read more about our hiring process](https://github.com/miohtama/how-to-hire-developers)